Amir-Alipour/react-devtools-disabler/README.md

 ---------------------------
 some time you need disable the react devtools on your production

-you can copy or donwload code from here and import you code and with check a little condition you disable your react devtools
+you can copy or download code from here and import in your code, and with check a little condition disable your react devtools

 ```
 // import or copy disableReactDevTools()